LitGroup/money.dart/README.md

 ```

 # Common Currencies
-For your convenience here is a list of some of the more common currencies and their correct definitiona;
+For your convenience here is a list of some of the more common currencies and their correct definitions;

 ```dart
 import 'money2.dart';